 Found in: Lemon Grass, Hops, Mango, Thyme

-Effects: Calming, Anti-Inflammatory, May Help With Insomnia and Pain
+Effects: Calming, May Help With Discomfort and Sleep

 Other Features: Possesses Anti-Fungal, Antibacterial Properties (Sahu 2013)

 Found in: Citrus Fruit Rinds, Rosemary, Juniper, Peppermint